Total business costs in North Bay are 8.6% below the U.S. baseline, ranking North Bay 5th out of 14 comparative cities in Canada and the U.S.

 Trout Lake is an average of 11 km long and 4 km wide and juxtaposes North Bay between two pristine lakes.
 It is also the source of North Bay's drinking water.

-80,000 liters of fresh water from Trout Lake is processed each day at North Bay’s state-of-the art micro filtration water treatment plant.
+18,597,000 liters of fresh water from Trout Lake is treated, on average, each day at North Bay’s state-of-the art micro filtration water treatment plant.

 Over 100 km of multi-use trails wind throughout North Bay and connect with other trail networks in surrounding areas.